hobbyiot/HELIUM-SENSORS/H2S-Dev V1.2/HW/README.md

 On the left the mandatory I/O interface connectors are situated.
 Right part consists the optional connectors.
 On the bottom part of the sheet the battery input and charging circuitry are placed together with the DC/DC converter responsible for generating the supply voltage for the entire design.
 LED indicators and a Reset switch are placed according to their corresponding function.

 The schematic is drawn on a A3 standard page.
+Detailed schematic in PDF format: [H2S-Dev V1.2 Schematic](https://github.com/hobbyiot/HELIUM-SENSORS/blob/main/H2S-Dev%20V1.2/HW/H2S-Dev%20V1.2%20Schematic.pdf)

 ### Printed Circuit board